isi-vista/structure_via_consensus/README.md

 # Dependency
 The code is written in python and pytorch.
-A [requirments.txt](requirments.txt) file is avaialble for reference although it contains also unrelated packages.
+A [requirements.txt](requirements.txt) file is avaialble for reference although it contains also unrelated packages.

   - Pytorch: 1.1.0
   - Python: 3.7.5